LudovicRoussel/ludovicroussel.github.io/index.md

 I am a 3rd year PhD Candidate in economics at the European University Institute (EUI), under the supervision of [Alexander Ludwig](https://alexander-ludwig.com/) and [Alexander Monge-Naranjo](https://alexandermonge.com/).

 My research lies at the intersection of household finance, macroeconomics, and public policy.
-I study how households face and manage income and expenditure risks, with a particular focus on expenditure commitments, precautionary savings, and inequality.
+I study how households respond to income and expenditure risk, and how these risks interact with expenditure commitments, savings behavior, and inequality.
 My work combines microdata analysis (administrative and survey data) with quantitative heterogeneous-agent models to assess welfare and policy implications.

 I am currently working on projects on expenditure commitments and adjustment to income shocks, expenditure risk and financial fragility, as well as intergenerational income risk and savings behavior.